oroinc/documentation/cloud/maintenance/advanced-use.rst

 .. note:: ``/mnt/ocom/app/www`` is the application root path for the `OroCommerce` application type.
 For `OroCRM`, use the ``/mnt/ocrm/app/www`` path.
 The `maintenance.html` file should be available in application repository in the specified path.
 When modified, changes are applied after the `deploy` | `upgrade` operation in approximately 30 minutes.

+.. note:: Changing the ``web_backend_prefix`` value without notifying the Cloud team can break the back-office of the application.
+Make sure you create a request to Service Desk before making any change.
+You can also change the value without creating a request.
+In this case, you should wait for approximately 30 min and then, run ``cache:rebuild`` to change the value in the application’s parameters.yml file.

 Webserver Configuration
 -----------------------